top of page

 Besides providing language assistance, interpreters are also integral to intercultural communication.
 Having an interpreter who understands both American and Amuzgo cultures can help make communication smoother and less stressful for both sides.

-Amuzgo is spoken by roughly 60,000 people, mainly in southern Mexico and only in a few U.S. cities.
-Although this is a a larger number compared to some other Indigenous languages, this geographic concentration and limited number of speakers makes finding interpreters difficult.
-Most people often overlook Indigenous languages like Amuzgo, relying instead on Spanish interpreters, resulting in many people having limited understanding and accessibility in critical situations such as in court or in healthcare settings.
+Amuzgo's geographic concentration and limited number of speakers make finding interpreters difficult.
+Most people often overlook Indigenous languages like Amuzgo, relying instead on Spanish interpreters, resulting in many having limited access in critical situations, such as in courts or hospitals.

 This language disparity restricts Amuzgo speakers' access to healthcare, legal aid, and social services.
 Without language services, they are at risk of misdiagnoses, unfair legal decisions, and unjust deportations.
 Amuzgo speakers need access to qualified interpreters to have a clear understanding of their circumstances and exercise their fundamental right to language access in the U.S.

-Work With A Amuzgo Interpreter from Maya Bridge
+Work With An Amuzgo Interpreter from Maya Bridge

-At Maya Bridge, we offer language services for Amuzgo and all of its variants to provide your organization with comprehensive linguistic support.
-Since 2021, we have provided Amuzgo to English interpretation to countless government agencies, healthcare organizations, and courts.
-As a niche interpretation agency specializing in Indigenous languages, we are uniquely equipped to offer on-demand Amuzgo interpretation, 24 hours a day.
+We offer language services for Amuzgo and all of its variants.
+Our Amuzgo-to-English interpretation services are trusted by government agencies, healthcare providers, and courts across the country.
+As a small, niche agency specializing in Indigenous languages, we are uniquely equipped to deliver on-demand Amuzgo interpretation, 24 hours a day.

 We offer: